 £40,000 compensation award for medical negligence case

-One of Goodge Law’s recent successes was a £40,000 compensation award for a client who had suffered injuries due to medical negligence.
+Goodge Law’s succesfully won a £40,000 medical negligence compensation award for a client who had suffered injuries due to medical negligence.

 My client was admitted to West Middlesex Hospital for elective total right knee replacement surgery.
 In the process of this surgery, my client’s larynx was punctured by a trainee anaesthetist during intubation.
 This was despite the fact she had specifically requested that no student be allowed to operate on her.
 The puncture injury resulted in the gradual build up of pus obstructing her airway in the cervical area and corresponding deterioration of her condition.